joshuadoan/space-pants/README.md

 1. **Observe**: Watch the autonomous entities go about their business
 2. **Navigate**: Use WASD or Arrow keys to move your player character
-3. **Explore**: Click on any entity in the sidebar to zoom the camera to it
+3. **Explore**: Click on any entity name in the sidebar to zoom the camera to it
-4. **Customize**: Click on an entity card to expand its rules editor and modify its behavior
+4. **Customize**: Expand an entity card to view and edit its rules editor
+5. **Reorder Rules**: Drag and drop rules to change their priority order
-5. **Monitor**: Use the tabs to filter entities by type (Traders, Miners, Stations, etc.)
+6. **Monitor**: Use the tabs to filter entities by type (Traders, Miners, Stations, Space Bars, Space Apartments, etc.)
+7. **Read Docs**: Click the "Readme" tab to view this documentation in the app

 ## 🧩 Entity Rules System